 I’d arrived in Lancaster a hundred and fifty mins after leaving London – much less than half what it would take me to force – and switched to the railway that meanders past Barrow-in-Furness and thru the countrywide park.
-The kaleidoscope of landscape and changeable weather out of doors turned into engrossing: inexperienced crags rose out of foggy marshland, ribbed sand shone gold and Black Combe loomed thru hurricane clouds over Silecroft.
-There had been manmade landmarks too, inclusive of the lighthouse-fashioned monument above Ulverston or the pink sandstone partitions of Furness Abbey.
+The kaleidoscope of landscape and changeable weather out of doors turned into engrossing: inexperienced crags rose out of foggy marshland, ribbed sand shone gold, and Black Combe loomed thru hurricane clouds over Silecroft.
+There had been artificial landmarks, too, inclusive of the lighthouse-fashioned monument above Ulverston or the pink sandstone partitions of Furness Abbey.

 At teatime, tall grey herons start to acquire inside the bushes.
 Peter Frost-Pennington is director of Muncaster Castle, which is his spouse’s ancestral domestic.
-Over coffee and lemon drizzle cake, he enthuses about the region’s flora and fauna.
-Almost each kind of English habitat is represented within an 8-mile radius so “the whole lot from a beetle to an eagle can live here”, he tells me; “it’s the Lake District on steroids.”
+Over coffee and lemon drizzle cake, he enthuses the region’s flora and fauna.
+Almost every kind of English habitat is represented within an 8-mile radius, so “the whole lot from a beetle to an eagle can live here,” he tells me; “it’s the Lake District on steroids.”

 I head domestic on the coastal railway subsequent day, through Carlisle this time.
-The dunes have vanished into veiling rain so I determine to stop off at two museums in Whitehaven, a put up-business metropolis with Georgian structure, 1/2 an hour north of Ravenglass.
-The Rum Story (grownup £9.95, infant £4.95), winding thru a sequence of unique cellars and warehouses, explores each grim and cheerful components of the “darkish spirit of Whitehaven”.
+The dunes have vanished into veiling rain, so I determine to stop off at two museums in Whitehaven, a put-up-business metropolis with Georgian structure, 1/2 an hour north of Ravenglass.
+The Rum Story (grownup £9.95, infant £4.95), winding thru a sequence of unique cellars and warehouses, explores each grim and cheerful component of the “darkish spirit of Whitehaven.”
 Besides a harrowing slave ship diorama, there are squawking rainforests, Chicago jazz, and the price tag comes with a free tipple.

-The waterside Beacon Museum (person £6.50, baby £three.25) has a floor committed to Sellafield and any other tracing the area’s past through Vikings and Victorian buying and selling ships.
-History is inseparable from the sea in this stretch of coast and, from the Beacon’s top-ground gallery, there’s a view throughout harbour walls and lighthouse to a wild, wind-whitened sea.
+The waterside Beacon Museum (person £6.50, baby £three.25) has the floor committed to Sellafield and any other tracing the area’s past through Vikings and Victorian buying and selling ships.
+History is inseparable from the sea in this stretch of coast, and, from the Beacon’s top-ground gallery, there’s a view throughout harbor walls and lighthouse to a wild, wind-whitened sea.